Vitality CBD Presents: CBD Talk Podcast - Episode #3

 Evan: Great.
 So, well, I guess, long story short, I went to school in Virginia.
 I grew up in Virginia for the most part and I've got a degree in Biotechnology that I got from James Madison University.
 So, after I graduated, about 2011, I worked for Merck Pharmaceuticals for a little while.
 I was doing research in therapeutic protein for them.
 I did process design and process classification, process validation, so I'm pretty well versed with the therapeutic side.
 I would be going through about maybe four or five airlocks on a daily basis in booties and jumpsuits.
 This was a seriously good manufacturing process facility, the GMP facility.

 Although I was helping people doing that, it wasn't my true calling.
-I've always been fascinated with cannabis as a medicine and so in about 2012, 2013, I moved out to Colorado and worked for a company called Quantum 9 for about a year.
+I've always been fascinated with cannabis and so in about 2012, 2013, I moved out to Colorado and worked for a company called Quantum 9 for about a year.
 I had the pleasure of working with Ed Rosenthal, he would review some of my papers.
 He was a great guy.
 After that, I worked for a dispensary.
 I worked for them for maybe 18 months and I guess my main job for them was communicating plant movements to the marijuana administrative service here in Colorado.
 It's called MITS.

 Harley: So you've been in the industry out here in Colorado since about 2014?